komapper/komapper.github.io/content/en/docs/Contribution guidelines/_index.md

 This documentation is a Komapper site that uses the Hugo static site generator.
 We welcome updates to the docs!

-We use GitHub Pages to manage the deployment of the site.
+We use GitHub and Netlify to manage the deployment of the site.
 The instructions here assume you're familiar with basic GitHub workflows.

 ### Quick start